Skip to main content

 3.2 Features

-• Support a single policy
+• A single policy

-• Support offline creation
+• Offline creation

-3.3 nanotdf Structure
+3.3 Structure

-The nanotdf is composed of 3 main sections: the Header, the Payload, and the Signature.
+NanoTDF is composed of 3 main sections: the Header, the Payload, and the Signature.
 The following table describes the overall binary structure of the nanotdf.
 Each section is described in greater detail in the subsequent sections and a high level diagram is present after the table below.

 SectionMinimum Length (B)Maximum Length (B)